madskristensen/Community.VisualStudio.Toolkit/README.md

 ### The API is dated and has lots of ugly COM legacy noise
 The most common APIs of the old complex COM nature are wrapped to expose a modern async API.
-This makes it much easier to code against the API and you can avoid the `EnvDTE` object for must scenarios.
+This makes it much easier to code against the API and you can avoid the `EnvDTE` object for most scenarios.

 ### The API isn't async and getting threading right is too hard
 All the base classes and helper methods are async by default.
 There are cases where they are not, but that is because it wouldn't be beneficial for them to be.

 ### Only Microsoft can update the API and that doesn't scale
 This is a living project where the whole community can contribute helpers on top of the official VS SDK.
-There is no need to wait for Microsoft to make an update, since this projet gives the ability continue the work in a separate work stream.
+There is no need to wait for Microsoft to make an update, since this projet gives the ability to continue the work in a separate work stream.

 ### Breaking changes in the API between VS version are painful
 This project works around those changes in the implementation of its public contracts and interfaces.
 This means that what was a breaking change to the VS SDK, becomes an implementation detail of this project and no user will be affected.